Course Code: ksm

 In every relationship, there's a "we" that defines the couple, but there are also two "I's" that define each partner.
 If a relationship focuses too much on "we," one or both partners can feel smothered.
 If a relationship focuses too much on "I," then you risk having less of a relationship and more of a casual friendship at best.
 In Lesson 3, you'll explore this balancing act.
 You'll find out how you and your partner can each fulfill your needs and still have the freedom to grow individually.

 Disagreements are part of every relationship, but how you handle those disagreements determines the quality of that relationship.
 Instead of avoiding issues or constantly arguing with no resolution, you can learn the rules of fair fighting.
 You can even use a problem to improve your relationship!
-Today you'll learn how.
+In this lesson, you'll learn how.

 So many marriages end in divorce.
 Even in some relationships that seem intact, cheating and adultery occur.
 Yet if you're in a relationship, you no longer have to wish and hope that you'll be one of the lucky ones.
 By recognizing the warning signs and taking action, you can keep your relationship healthy.